Apparently, fake orgasms aren't just for protecting the male ego anymore.

-Admit it: have you ever acted more turned on than you really felt — even pretended to have an orgasm?
+Admit it: Have you ever acted more turned on than you really felt — even pretended to have an orgasm?
 Don't worry, you're not alone.
-Most lesbians (along with our straight sisters) have done that from time to time — and some of us have done it a lot.
+Most lesbians (along with our straight sisters) have faked an orgasm from time to time — and some of us have done it a lot.

 Why would a lesbian fake it, anyway?
-Of course, there are many reasons, but from my conversations with many women – and from my own personal experience – the most common include:
+Of course, there are many reasons, but from my conversations with many women about lesbian sex — and from my own personal experience — the most common responses include:

 - "I don't want to hurt her feelings."

-- "I don't really like what she's doing, but I don't know how (or am to shy) to tell her or show her what I do like."
+- "I don't really like what she's doing, but I don't know how (or am too shy) to tell her or show her what I do like."

 - "I'm ready to stop having sex, but she'll feel bad if she knows I didn't come."